-We support vulnerable children and their workers to develop strong and trusted relationships, improve emotional health and well-being, and to work together to transform services for children in need.
+We engage and partner with under-supported children, teenagers, young adults to help them develop strong and trusted relationships, improve emotional health and well-being, and to work together to transform support services for children, teenagers and young adults.

-Peer Power staff have experience of these support services, resulting in accelerated empathy and engagement with this group of ‘hard to reach’ children and young people.
+Peer Power staff have experience of these support services, resulting in accelerated empathy, engagement and peer support.

-The children and young people that we engage with are some of the most socially excluded and unheard voices in our society.
+The children, teenagers and young adults that we partner with are some of the most socially excluded, under-supported and unheard voices in our society.

-For many reasons, these vulnerable young people can sometimes struggle to engage with services that exist to help them: children’s social care, justice, education, employment, and health services.
+For many reasons, under-supported children, teenagers and young adults can sometimes struggle to engage with services that exist to help them: children’s social care, justice, education, employment, and health services.